supervisor194/ScrollViewTest/README.md

 compute the alignments and issue commands on the <code>@MainActor</code> to perform the
 <code>proxy.scrollTo(...)</code> and be sure that we have 1) the proper leading item
 and 2) the following N-1 items visible **before** passing control back to the app logic.
+It also helps prevent numerous <code>'Bound preference *PreferenceKey tried to update multiple times per frame'</code> though some may occur on long held swiping gestures with selects.
 In the View:
 ```
 .onChange(of: model.selected) { v in
     model.cancelSubscription()